WHAT ARE TSUNAMIS ?

 Anyone on boats near the coast should head out to sea if they hear a tsunami warning.
 Boats near the coast will be tossed and smashed onto the shores like toys.

-The most deadliest tsunami recorded was on the 26th December 2004 in the Indian Ocean.
-The Earthquake that generated this tsunami is estimated to have released the energy of 23,000 Hiroshima-type atomic bombs, unleashing a series of killer waves that sped across the Indian Ocean.
-It affected 12 different countries and killed more than 225,000 people and also left millions more homeless, making it perhaps the most destructive tsunami in history.
+The most deadliest tsunami recorded was on the 26th December, 2004, in the Indian Ocean.
+The earthquake that generated this tsunami is estimated to have released the energy of 23,000 Hiroshima-type atomic bombs.
+It unleashed a series of killer waves that sped across the Indian Ocean.
+It affected 12 different countries, leading to more than 225,000 fatalities, and millions more homeless, making it perhaps the most destructive tsunami in history.

-Since 1800 over 40 tsunamis have hit Hawaiian islands.
+Since 1800, over 40 tsunamis have hit Hawaiian islands.
 Hawaii has about one tsunami every year, and a serious one every seven years.
-Nowadays in Hawaii many offices and hotel buildings are now designed on stilts.
-The ground floor is open parking space so that the water will pass through the open space and not damage the building structure.
+Nowadays in Hawaii, many offices and hotel buildings are now designed on stilts.
+The ground floor is open parking space, so that the water will pass through the space, and not damage the building structure.

-On average, two tsunamis occur per year causing damage near the source and approximately every 15 years a destructive tsunami occurs.
+On average, two tsunamis occur per year causing damage near the source, and approximately every 15 years, a destructive tsunami occurs.

 Sometimes tsunamis are called tidal waves, but this is incorrect as tidal waves are caused by the pull of gravity of the moon and the sun.
 High tide may sometimes cause large tidal waves, but never tsunamis.